xactoes/5ofaKind/README.md

 KNOWN BUGS:
 * Only 1 of legit duplicate scores on SENDER will arrive at RECEIVER.
 Legit Duplicate scores will be preserved on SENDER.
+(I've been told this should be marketed as a feature)

 OTHER CHANGES TO BE MADE:
 * SPLASH SCREEN